Sky Ala Moana East

 No analysis available

-Valet service is strongly and repeatedly confirmed across the listing set.
-Remarks consistently mention “valet service,” “complimentary valet service for owners,” and “free valet parking,” indicating this is a building-level amenity rather than an isolated unit feature.
+Valet is strongly confirmed across the listing set, appearing in the current MLS amenities for 16 of 20 listings.
+Independent remarks repeatedly identify complimentary owner valet service or valet parking, including "complimentary valet service for owners" and "free valet parking," indicating a legitimate building-level amenity rather than isolated copy-paste.

 No analysis available